JohnLins/Textify/README.md

 # Challenges we ran into
 Some git issues and plenty of bugs.

-# Accomplishments that we're proud of
+# Accomplishments we're proud of
 Teamwork, speed, our product is easy to use!

 # What we learned
 Daniel and I learned each other's workflow which boosted efficiency.

-# What's next for Custom Acronyms Retro
+# What's next for Custom Acronyms
 We hope to deploy it just for fun on a basic home server.

 # Run